2024–25 Damen-Basketball-Bundesliga

 The 2024–25 Damen-Basketball-Bundesliga is the 54th season of the top division women's basketball league in Germany since its establishment in 1970.
 It starts in September 2024 with the first round of the regular season and ends in April 2025.

 ALBA Berlin are the defending champions.

 Rutronik Stars Keltern won their fourth title after beating Saarlouis Royals in the final.

 Format

 Each team plays each other twice.
 The top eight teams qualify for the play offs where every round is held as a best of five series.

-This season will feature no relegation based off merit.
+This season will feature no relegation based on merit.